ChristianCricchi/shelly-s_corner/README.md

 **Achieved?**: Yes.
 The user is able to view and update their personal information on their profile page.

-**User story 16**: As a registered user, I want to create reviews for products I've purchased
+**User story 16**: As a registered user, I want to create reviews for products I have purchased

 **Achieved?**: Yes.
 Once logged in, users are able to create reviews for any product found within the store at the bottom of the product detail page for the product they are viewing.